digitoimistodude/air-light/README.md

 10. Wait npm to get through files (get a coffee)
 11. Activate theme - if you are using os x lemp: `cd ~/Projects/airdev && vendor/wp-cli/wp-cli/bin/wp theme activate air` if [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant): `ssh vagrant@10.1.2.4 "cd /var/www/$PROJECTNAME/;vendor/wp-cli/wp-cli/bin/wp theme activate air"`
 12. Open whole project to sublime, for example with `subl -n ~/Projects/airdev/content/themes/air` if you have Sublime Text 3.
 Run `gulp watch` and start developing!

+##### 2. Use your own stack

+To install air to your own development environment, just clone your fork to your theme directory, activate the theme, and make changes.
+If you make changes to front-end (JS/SCSS), you'll need to use our gulpfile and npm dependencies, so make sure you go through steps 9-10 and 12 above.

 When you make changes, commit them with clear describing commit messages and them make a pull request.
 We are happy to accept improvements!